 After all, there are several well-known downsides to overclocking your devices, such as higher temperatures and the possibility of long-term damage.

 In the paragraphs below, we’ll go over both the upsides and downsides to overclocking your CPU.
 By the end, you should have a good idea of whether you can get away with overclocking your computer or not.

 Benefits of Overclocking Your CPU

-CPU overclocking is something that’s pretty common to do.
+CPU overclocking is pretty usual to do.
 However, that doesn’t mean there are no risks involved.
 As a general rule, CPUs that are overclocked tend to run hotter, use more power, and wear out faster in the long run.

 However, if you do it right, you could get significantly better performance out of your CPU.
 If you’re good with the overclocking process, you might even be able to get away with buying a cheaper CPU than you need and cranking the speed up yourself.
 Depending on how long your overclocked CPU lasts (which can be unpredictable), you could even end up saving money in the long run.

 However, it’s a bit of a gamble.

 You can also lose money with it just as quickly as you can save.
 If you end up permanently frying the CPU you just bought, that computer chip is no more than scrap now.

 Of course, one of the other benefits of overclocking your CPU is simply to say you did it!
 Overclocking is a delicate process that can turn bad quickly, and doing it right is an achievement in and of itself.

 You probably already know a couple of the drawbacks of overclocking your CPU.
 If an inexperienced individual overclocks their CPU too much, it can even lead to catastrophic results.